fvalka/AviatorsBot/README.md

 New subscriptions are not accepted, since the write operation of the subscription will fail with an error.

+### System Clocks Out of Sync
+The locking algorithm already considers the situation of the system clocks being in disagreement.
+If this situation were not considered a lock could be set which could not be resolved within the actual lease time and could be stuck for a very long time.

+Therefore locks which are more than 10% longer than the lease time, from the perspective of one of the systems, will be deleted.
+This leads to a situation where different machines will obtain the lock, since the lock will always be deleted before it can be renewed.

+In that case the polling interval will be increased, by up to the node count in a worst case scenario where the lock is obtained by a different node in each run.
+This situation leads to increased traffic, otherwise the poller intervals must be configured as such that they don't cause any backend failures at this increased polling frequency.

 ### Optimal Lease Time
 The lease time needs to be set short enough so that the switch-over time is low enough during